googleapis/repo-automation-bots/packages/snippet-bot/README.md

 ## Refreshing on PRs

-You can add `snippet-bot:refresh` label on PRs for refreshing the result made by the bot.
+You can add `snippet-bot:force-run` label on PRs for refreshing the result made by the bot.

 ## Full scan